Denise (O'Connell) Godwin, Manager of Applebee's Fridley

 Denise has been personally very kind and helpful to me.
 I have found that I need to be careful of any comments I make about any personal needs I have because Denise will immediately step in to try to solve them for me.
 I remarked one day that my front porch light had burned out and I would need to get it replaced.
 Denise insisted on promptly coming to my home and doing the replacement for me, saying that someone my age should not be up on a ladder.
 Denise promptly followed up by coming out on the next Sunday morning on her way to church to make the change for me.
 She acted like it was nothing for her to do so.

 I recall the time a few months ago that I had a remedial surgery because of an error by the surgery team at Southdale Fairview in connection with the use of a Catheter (Kidney surgery) This same day surgery required I be at the hospital at 8 AM in the morning.
 I had mentioned to Denise that since this was on a work day, it would be inconvenient for my children to take me and that I would probably be taking a cab as this would be the easiest on everyone.
 Denise immediately offered to provide transportation for me on the appointed day and time as she would not be working that morning.
 Since this was more than out of her way and on the opposite end of the Twin Cities, I simply refused to accept this generous gift of time and expense on her part.
 I instead planned to take a cab on my own.
-As it turned out, the surgeon on hearing I was taking a cab arranged for the hospital to send their own cab to pick me up, apparently because the problem needing correction was not of my doing.
+As it turned out, the surgeon on hearing I was taking a cab arranged for the hospital to send their own cab to pick me up, apparently because the problem needing correction was not of my doing but was their error.

 There are more examples of what this very special lady has done…but perhaps I have gone on far too long now but feel I needed the detail to properly tell this lady’s story!